whatwedo/TableBundle/docs/README.md

     ]
 }
 ```
-Enable sass and postcss support in the `webpack.config.js`, like following:
+Enable sass and postcss support in the `webpack.config.js` like this:
 ```js
 Encore
     .enableSassLoader()